|

 to the space between the 2 big diesels.
 Although there's some silt at the

 bottom, there's no reason ever to lose sight of your entrance.
+Forward of the stern superstructure is

 the tank deck.
 Running it's length, all the way to the broken end, is the